 Justin Rose missing his first ever Masters cut

 Runner-up in 2015 and 2017, Justin Rose came into Augusta as the World Number One and was one of the favourites to win his first Green Jacket.

 What transpired was surprising, as the Englishman missed his first ever cut at The Masters.

-Again, like Molinari, he’ll surely be back in contention at Majors again…but if there was any top player this week we thought would 100% finish in the top-10, it was Rose!
+If there was any top player at Augusta that week we thought would 100% finish in the top-10, it was Rose!